yohannbgr/Prediction_Immobilier/README.md

 3. **Dummy variable creation**:
    - One-hot encoding for DPE and property types.
 4. **Geographic enrichment**:
-   - Latitude and longitude added using a secondary CSV (`cities.csv`) with town coordinates.
+   - Latitude and longitude added using a secondary CSV (`cities_coordinates.csv`) with town coordinates.
 5. **Text normalization** for city name matching.

-Cleaned data is saved as: `annonces_nettoyees.csv`.
+Cleaned data is saved as: `cleaned_listings_idf.csv`.

 ---